Virtualization-projects/panamax-ui-wiki/Panamax-Installer-Commands.md

 **Example usage**: ``$ panamax check``

-**Actions**: checks for updates to setup or panamax images.
+**Actions**: checks for updates to setup or Panamax images.
 If running dev version, displays message that new builds are pushed nightly.

 ###download
 Updates to latest Panamax version.